 - Rise of Empires: Ottoman is an English-language Turkish docudrama covering the rise of Mehmet II and his quest to seize Constantinople for the expanding Ottoman Empire.

-- The ensemble Cappella Romana released a beautiful album of Byzantine chants titled The Fall of Constantinople.
-Two of them are laments about the city's fall.
+- The ensemble Cappella Romana released an album of Greek Orthodox chants titled The Fall of Constantinople.
+They are laments about the city's fall.

 - While Assassin's Creed: Revelations takes place almost six decades after the fall of Constantinople, the city's past is still felt here and there, while the name "Istanbul" is becoming increasingly popular among the city's folks.
 Some Byzantine remnants led by Manuel Palaiologos are still eager to fight and reconquer their ancestors' lands and have embraced the Templar cause.
 Opposing them are the Janissaries of Sultan Bayezid II and, of course, the Assassins, led by Ezio Auditore.